BikerSam86/phi-field_correction/Supporting_Info.md

 Our framework requires a radical reconsideration of energy concepts in physics.
 The conventional notion of energy as a bounded-below quantity is revealed to be an artifact of observational limitations.

-From the perspective of the base manifold, energy is unbounded below, with an infinite hierarchy of states below the conventional vacuum.
+From the perspective of the base manifold, energy extends deeply below the conventional vacuum, with a structured hierarchy of states below the conventional vacuum.
 This has profound implications for theoretical physics, particularly regarding vacuum energy, the cosmological constant problem, and the nature of dark energy.

-The apparent positive energy of the conventional vacuum may be understood as a compensation effect arising from the interaction between the conventional vacuum and the infinite hierarchy of sub-vacuum states.
+The apparent positive energy of the conventional vacuum may be understood as a compensation effect arising from the interaction between the conventional vacuum and the hierarchy of sub-vacuum states.

-## 5. Observable Consequences and Force Unification
+## 5. Observable Consequences and Experimental Validation

 ### 5.1 Direct Observational Constraints